 Montreal is Canada’s second busiest city with a population of 1.74 million.
 Located in the Quebec province, its history as a city goes way back, as is reflected in its gothic architecture.

-With so much to do in the city, it can seem daunting for any traveller to pick and choose what exactly they want to do.
+With so much to do in the city, it can seem daunting for any traveler to pick and choose what exactly they want to do.

 That’s why we’ve carefully curated this list of awesome things to do in Montreal – we’ve done the cherry picking so you don’t have to!